-Consultation Open to Sunday 26 August 2018
+Consultation Extended to Sunday 02 September 2018

 Council is currently seeking your feedback to determine if it should redevelop two Council-owned car parks in Brighton – And, if so, which of its proposed options should proceed.

 The proposed sites are located at 22-26 Black Street and 21-27 Well Street adjacent to the Church Street shopping strip.

 The redevelopment of these sites could deliver up to 236 additional public parking spaces.
 Currently, the Black Street car park has 93 public parking spaces and Well Street has 107 public parking spaces.

 We want to hear from you about whether you support this idea and, if so, which option you prefer.

 Insufficient parking in and around the Church Street shopping strip is a key concern raised by both traders and residents.
 In response to these concerns, Council has looked at its available parking sites in this area to determine how parking spaces could be increased.

 The Well Street car park behind Woolworths and the Black Street car park on the corner of Carpenter Street both provide good locations for increased public parking facilities.